-Mother fighting for her home, faces eviction.
+Mother fighting for her home, faces eviction

-One George Town Mother says today she is facing the prospect of living on the streets with her kids as the bank moves to foreclose her home.
+One George Town mother says today (29 September) she is facing the prospect of living on the streets with her kids as the bank moves to foreclose her home.

-Dawn Hunter says she is fighting to keep the roof over her family’s head, her troubles started when she lost her job in 2014.
+Dawn Hunter said she is fighting to keep the roof over her family’s head and her troubles started when she lost her job in 2014.

-For Dawn Hunter’s children, this is the only home they have known, a home she has been living in since 2005 and for the last ten and a half years has been making monthly payments to buy this home, when she was fired the financial difficulties attached to that have caused her home to go into foreclosure.
+For Mrs. Hunter’s children, this is the only home they have known, a home she has been living in since 2005 and for the last ten and a half years she has been making monthly payments to buy this home.
+When she was fired the financial difficulties attached to dream of owning her home began to weigh in and that has led her home to go into foreclosure.

-“It is affecting my kids, where they are crying every night because of the pain that I am suffering,” said Mother of Two, Dawn Hunter.
+“It is affecting my kids, where they are crying every night because of the pain that I am suffering,” said the mother of two.

-This stressful situation has caused her and her husband to temporarily separate.
+This stressful situation, she said, has caused her and her husband to temporarily separate.

 “It made him feel like he wasn’t able to be a husband and a father to keep shelter over his families head,” said Mrs. Hunter.

-Mrs. Hunter says when she lost her job in 2014 she tried to refinance her mortgage with the bank, but was unsuccessful.
+Mrs. Hunter said when she lost her job in 2014 she tried to refinance her mortgage with the bank, but was unsuccessful.

 “I want to pay two hundred, I want to pay five hundred , they said no, then they turned around and said you can pay but it doesn’t take your property out of foreclosure, so that means if we sell your property, that means your money is still lost,” said Mrs. Hunter.